menyagah/Furniture_place/README.md

 ![screenshot](img/shot.png)

 This was a solo project.
-The project uses basic html5 and css3 and scss.
+The project uses basic html5, css3 and scss.
 The use of css animations made the site both appealing and interesting to browse through.

 ## Built With